POM Charitable Trust

 - Must demonstrate direct benefit to children for residential UK holidays

-- Should include details of the organization's charitable registration
+- Should include details of the organisation's charitable registration

 Rolling Basis: